CARTAvis/manual_source/source/image_visualization.rst

    If a spatial reference image or a spectral reference image is closed via "**File**" -> "**Close image**", all matched images will be unmatched and a new reference image will be automatically registered.

-Raster image or contour image may be hidden in the image viewer by clicking "R" or "C" in the image list widget.
+Raster image or contour image may be hidden in the image viewer by clicking "R" or "C" of the "Layers" column in the image list widget.
 For example, to create an image with contours only, users can click the "R" button to hide the raster image.

 .. raw:: html